St Clement's Church, York

-The church is constructed of red brick, with stone dressings and plinth and dark brick bands.
-It has angled buttresses, and a steep slate roof covering both nave and chancel, topped by a small bellcote.
-The nave has side aisles, and the east end is in the form of an apse.
-The windows are lancets, those at the east and west ends having three lights, with two-light windows either side.
+The church is constructed of red brick with stone dressings and plinth, and dark brick bands.
+It has angled buttresses and a steep slate roof covering both nave and chancel, topped by a small bellcote.
+The nave has side aisles, and the east end is apsidal.
+The windows are lancets, with three-light windows at the east and west ends and two-light windows to either side.
 The stained glass in the east window was designed by Jean-Baptiste Capronnier in 1875.
-Inside, the arcades are of brick, with stone piers and detailed stone capitals.
-There is a circular stone font, and an octagonal stone pulpit.
-The choir stalls and screen are later, and were designed by Robert Thompson.
+Inside, the arcades are of brick with stone piers and detailed stone capitals.
+There is a circular stone font and an octagonal stone pulpit.
+The choir stalls and screen are later additions designed by Robert Thompson.